MrTibbz2/Arduino-data-reporting/README.md

 next week to-do list:
 - maybe integrate a display? (could be done later)
 - try and integrate a dht11 sensor
+- maybe make a system so that two way communication is possible